Elsie Paroubek: Investigation

 Detectives Joseph, Komorous, and Sheehan accompanied Frank Paroubek in his search for the departed wagon which was initially believed to be headed for Round Lake, Illinois, a village about 50 miles northwest of Chicago, where seven wagons were camped.
 Farmers in the area were alerted to be on watch.
 When local residents started asking "gypsies" about Elsie and attempting to search the wagons, they broke camp again and moved on to Volo, Illinois, 43 miles from Chicago.
 Volo residents reported a child matching Elsie's description and said she appeared to be "stupefied" or "drugged" and partly covered with a blanket.
 They also attempted to search the wagons, but the "gypsies" immediately broke camp and departed for McHenry, Illinois, about 60 miles northwest of Chicago.
 When police caught up with them at McHenry, they discovered the little girl was a "gypsy" and did not match Elsie's description.
 Meanwhile, Police Capt.
 Mahoney assigned men to drag the drainage canals near Elsie's home on April 12 and again on the 15th.

 In several instances, a child was found in a camp who did resemble Elsie, such that even Frank was momentarily certain it was his daughter and it would take some time to convince him it was a mistake.
-As late as April 24, when a little girl somewhat answering Elsie's description was found in a "gypsy" camp near 18th and South Halstead streets, Frank fell to his knees and prayed.
+As late as April 24, when a little girl somewhat answering Elsie's description was found in a "gypsy" camp near 18th and South Halsted Streets, Frank fell to his knees and prayed.

 The reason for her capture was attributed by police to "the natural love of the wandering people for blue-eyed, yellow-haired children".
 Elsie was consistently described as small, with light golden hair and blue eyes, wearing a red one-piece dress, lace shoes (shoes with laces rather than buttons), and black stockings.

 On April 17, Police Capt.
 Mahoney received an anonymous phone tip that a child answering Elsie's description had been seen accompanying a man to a Western Springs, Illinois, hotel.
 Again, detectives dispatched to the hotel found nothing.
 Sycamore, Illinois, police Chief Ogden accompanied Frank Paroubek to investigate "gypsy" wagons at Cherry Valley, Illinois, but found no child even remotely resembling Elsie.
-Meanwhile, Hinman Street police fielded reporters' questions about a $500 (nearly $13,000 in 2015) ransom note received by Karolina.
+Meanwhile, Hinman Street police fielded reporters' questions about a $500 (nearly $16,114 in 2022) ransom note received by Karolina.
 They "denied official knowledge of the communication, but admitted it might be true."

 On April 20, neighbors saw Frank Jr., age 6, lugging a pick and shovel out into South Troy Street and start digging.
 Upon inquiry, Frank said there had been a lot of construction on the street the day Elsie disappeared, and he had heard his parents discussing the possibility that she had fallen into a hole.
 As she struggled to climb out, she might have been buried under falling sand and gravel.
 Workers still fixing the street said that it was possible, but they would have noticed immediately.
 Meanwhile, people in the West End and a woman in Kings, Illinois, reported sightings of light-skinned girls traveling with gypsies.